swersk/Carbon-Birthday-Calculator/README.md

 # Carbon Birth Calculator

-Find the CO2 ppm metric from your birthday!
+Find yourt birth CO2 ppm metric and subsequent trends!
 Utilizing datasets from climate.nasa.gov and data.giss.nasa.gov, this app provides insight into carbon trends throughout your lifetime.

 ### About
 I created functions leveraging extracted data to generate personalized metrics based on your birth information.